Murchison Falls National Park Map

 Covering an area of about 435 square kilometers, Budongo Forest is contiguous with the Kaniyo Pabidi Forest and lies south of the Murchison Falls Conservation Area.

-Budongo is the biggest Mahogany forest found in the whole of East Africa.
+Budongo is the largest mahogany forest in all of East Africa.
 The forest is astonishingly bio-diverse, with 24 mammal species, over 360 bird species, 289 species of butterflies, and 465 plant types.

-Other primates resident in Budongo Forest include; Red-tailed monkeys, Blue monkeys, Black-and-white, colobus monkeys, Potto, and various species of galagos
+Other primates resident in Budongo Forest include Red-tailed monkeys, Blue monkeys, Black-and-white, colobus monkeys, pottos, and various species of galagos

 Rabongo Forest